Internal Revenue Service (IRS), Treasury.

 Par.
 6. The authority citation for part 31 continues to read in part as follows:

 Par.
 7. In § 31.3406(g)-1, paragraph (d) is revised to read as follows:

 (d) Reportable payments made to nonresident alien individuals.
-A payment of interest to a nonresident alien individual that is described in § 1.6049-(8)(a) of this chapter is not subject to withholding under section 3406 if the payor may treat the payee as a foreign beneficial owner or foreign payee under the rules of § 1.6049-5(b)(12).
-(For interest paid to a Canadian nonresident alien individual on or before December 31, 2012, see paragraph (d) of this section as in effect and contained in 26 CFR part 1 revised April 1, 2000.)
+A payment of interest that is reported on Form 1042-S, “Foreign Person's U.S. Source Income Subject to Withholding,” as paid to a nonresident alien individual under § 1.6049-8(a) of this chapter is not subject to withholding under section 3406.
+(For interest paid to a Canadian nonresident alien individual on or before December 31 of the year in which final regulations are published in the Federal Register, see paragraph (d) of this section as in effect and contained in 26 CFR part 1 revised April 1, 2000.)

 Steven T. Miller,

 [FR Doc.
 2011-82 Filed 1-6-11; 8:45 am]